API Reference¶

 Parameters:

-obs (dict or object) – An observation containing feature indicators.
+obs (dict or object) – An observation containing feature values.
 For dict input, keys should match feature names in targets.
 For object input, features are accessed as attributes.
-Values should be binary (0/1 or False/True).
+For binary features, values should be 0/1 or False/True.
+For continuous features, values should be numeric (float/int).

 Returns: